leila-alderman/chess/README.md

 This project is a two-player game of chess played in the terminal.
 This game was written in Ruby following the principles of object-oriented design and thorough testing.

+Features of this chess game include the following:
+ - your current game can be saved, and you can load a previously saved game using JSON;
+ - the game does not allow illegal moves, including those would leave or place the king in check; and
+ - the board shown in the console rotates for each player.

 [This project](https://www.theodinproject.com/courses/ruby-programming/lessons/ruby-final-project?ref=lnav) is part of the [The Odin Project](https://www.theodinproject.com) curriculum.

 ## To play this game